RohitMenon120192/portfolio/README.md

 **Mechanical Engineer @ Flux Auto (Autonomous Vehicles), Bangalore, Karnataka, India (_January 2018_ - _December 2018_)**

-***An innovative startup at the forefront of cutting–edge technology, dedicated to advancing autonomous driving solutions customized for a wide array of controlled and uncontrolled environments in India, with a primary emphasis on commercial heavy vehicles***
+***Comapny : An innovative startup at the forefront of cutting–edge technology, dedicated to advancing autonomous driving solutions customized for a wide array of controlled and uncontrolled environments in India, with a primary emphasis on commercial heavy vehicles***

+***Projects***

 - Transformation of Eicher 10.90 Truck
 - Development of an Electric Buggy (6–seater).